 The Technology Behind Sun-Protective Clothing

 The effectiveness of these fabrics is measured by the Ultraviolet Protection Factor (UPF) rating, which indicates how much UV radiation can penetrate the fabric.
-For instance, a garment with a UPF of 50 allows just 1/50th of the sun's UV rays to reach the skin.
+Sun-protective fabrics are specifically designed to block ultraviolet (UV) light, which is responsible for skin damage.
+These garments cover the skin, providing a physical barrier against harmful UV rays.
+For instance, a garment with a UPF of 50 allows just 1/50th of the sun’s UV rays to reach the skin.
 These innovative materials often include tightly woven, lightweight, and breathable fabrics that offer sun protection while keeping the wearer comfortable.
 Some are treated with UV-absorbing chemicals to enhance their protective capabilities, making them a smart choice for extended outdoor activities.

 Choosing Garments with UV Protection